-In this two part series I’m going to first talk about what it is that a VP of sales does.
-In part two I’m going to talk about how to hire a VP of sales for your IT staffing firm.
+In this three part series I’m going to first talk about what a VP of sales does in an IT staffing firm.
+In part two I discuss what type of sales VP to hire for your staffing firm and in part three I explain how to hire a VP of sales for your IT staffing firm.

 I think we would all agree that the most common misfire in the IT staffing industry is hiring sales leaders (sales reps are a close second).
 There is however a quick solution to this.
 I believe the reason for so many misfires (when hiring your VP of sales) is that CEO’s and founders are simply looking for the wrong characteristics in their VP of sales.
 This is why statistically most VP’s of Sales fail to last beyond the initial 12 months.

-Before I share with you the five things your VP of Sales should be focused on, let me share with the #1 common mistake IT Staffing firms make when it comes to hiring their sales leader.
+Before I share with you, what a VP does in an IT staffing firm, let me share with you the #1 common mistake IT Staffing firms make when it comes to hiring their sales leader.

 IT staffing firms far too often hire their VP of Sales (or Manager or Director) to both carry a bag (be a player) and manage the team (be a coach).
 This can work if you only have a couple of reps.
-But as you grow, your overall team quota grows and pretty soon the team has to close hundreds of deals in order to hit their number.
-Because of this, there is no possible way the VP of sales can close more than a handful of deals themselves and effectively lead their sales team (as you will see below).
+But as you grow, your overall sales team quota grows and pretty soon the team has to close dozens and hundreds of deals in order to hit their number.
+For this reason, there is no possible way the VP of sales can close more than a handful of deals themselves and effectively lead, coach and develop their sales team (as you will see below).
 The deal volume needed to hit your growth goals is just too high.
 You need ALL of your sales reps firing off on all cylinders.
 And that is what your VP of Sales is for.
 So if you are interviewing candidates who don’t understand this, well, you’re not interviewing the right candidates.